 Once families enter the program, they establish goals with their case manager that are reviewed during individual monthly meetings.
-Areas include finances with a focus on savings, debt reduction, and accessing community resources that may decrease expenses.
+Areas include finances with a focus on savings, debt reduction, employment, and accessing community resources that may decrease expenses.
 Housing is also a goal area with an initial focus on improving the family’s relationship with their current landlord by paying off rent in arrears.
 Subsidies are provided by FPM directly to the landlord with some of the arrears also budgeted by the family depending on their capacity and income.

 In addition to individual meetings, all parents are required to attend monthly group meetings with speakers on a variety of topics that will promote sustainability.
 These may include budgeting; how to be a good tenant; nutrition and shopping on a budget; health and safety; or choosing affordable child care.
 While these meetings will provide a training opportunity for parents, they also promote relationships between families that are sharing similar challenges.